lexffe/discorder/README.md

 ##Features

-Yup, very much in development.
+Note: Discorder still lacks a lot of features, so i wouldn't consider using it as a full replacement just yet

- - Should be light on resource usage
+ - Light on resource usage
+     + This depends on how many tabs you have open and how many channels you're listening in on offcourse
-     + Maybe not so much in this early development stage where everything is still getting set up
+     + Maybe not so much in this early development stage where everything is still getting set up and organised, but will be a focus later on
- - Voice support will be added laaaaaater

-Current alpha release has the following implemented:
+ - Customizeble
+     + Discorder is very customizable, you can change the looks of it with your own themes and change the keybinds (See doc for more info)

+Feature list:

- - Sending/receiving messages
+- [x] Sending receiving messages and dm's
-     + You also received the changes when they get edited and removed
+- [x] Multiple channels in one view
- - Sending/receiving direct messages EXCEPT for initiating new conversations
+- [x] Initiating new dm conversations
+- [x] Delete messages
+- [ ] Edit messages
+- [x] Custom keybinds
+- [x] Custom themes
+- [x] Notifications
+- [x] Change server notifications settings
+- [x] Mention auto completion
+- [x] Tabs
+- [x] Typing events
+- [x] History
- - State will be saved when you leave and restored when you open again
+- [x] Persistent state, tabs will be saved to config when exiting
- - Listen in on multiple channels at once!
- - History is fetched of each channel you're listening on
- - @mention autocompletion
- - Typing status, both receiving and sending
+- [x] Nicknames with optional hiding of nicknames
+- [ ] Change user settings
+- [ ] Discord status (idle status, game playing), you can set it using the command currently but not view it
+- [ ] Member list
+- [ ] Message pinning
+- [ ] Server management
+- [ ] Voice
+- [ ] Friends and other relationship stuff (block etc)

 ## Usage

 Run the executable and follow the instructions on screen

-Controlls:

- - ctrl-o: Opens help
- - ctrl-s: Select server/channel/private channel
- - ctrl-l: Clears the log, will later be changed to toggle hiding the log, and you can view the log in a seperate window, but thats for later...!
- - ctrl-q: Quit
- - backspace: closes the active window if any
- - arrow up/down go up/down in history and also select messages
+Keybinds:

+After you run it once, a keybind file will be generated in the config dir either at ~/.config/discorder for unix or %appdata%/discorder for windows

+Look there for keybinds

 ##Screenshots